Ford (crossing): Watersplash

+One of the two watersplashes in Clatterford, Isle of Wight.
+The one shown is over Lukely Brook, a tributary of the River Medina.

 A road running below the water level of a stream or river is often known as a "watersplash".
 It is a common name for a ford or stretch of wet road in some areas, and is sometimes also used to describe tidal crossings.
 They have become a common feature in rallying courses.
 Some enthusiasts seek out and drive through these water features, recording details (such as wave created, position, and access) on dedicated websites.

 There are many old fords known as watersplashes in the United Kingdom.
 Examples are at Brockenhurst in Hampshire, Wookey in Somerset, and Swinbrook in Oxfordshire.
-Some of these are being replaced by bridges as these are a more reliable form of crossing in adverse weather conditions.
+Some of these roads are being replaced by bridges, as they are a more reliable form of crossing in adverse weather conditions.

 Some very spectacular watersplashes can be found in diverse locations.
 Australia has the Gulf Savannah, and others may be found in Canada, Italy, South Africa, and Finland.
 They are also found on some Tennessee backroads, where they are referred to as "underwater bridges".

 In Israel and part of the British areas under the mandate a low water crossing or watersplash had been known as the "Irish bridge" in reference to the Anglo–Irish war.